AlibabaCloudDocs/kms/intl.en-US/Developer Guide/Best practices/Securely access KMS from an ECS instance.md

 2. Grant the RAM role the permission to access KMS.

-    Use OpenAPI Explorer to call the [AttachPolicyToRole](https://api.aliyun.com/#/?product=Ram&version=2015-05-01&api=AttachPolicyToRole) operation of RAM to attach the system policy AliyunKMSFullAccess to the RAM role EcsRamRoleTest.
+    Use OpenAPI Developer Portal to call the [AttachPolicyToRole](https://next.api.aliyun.com/api/Ram/2015-05-01/AttachPolicyToRole) operation of RAM to attach the system policy AliyunKMSFullAccess to the RAM role EcsRamRoleTest.
 Specify the following request parameters for the operation:

     -   PolicyType: the type of the policy.
 Set this parameter to System, which indicates a system policy.
     -   PolicyName: the name of the KMS system policy.
 In this example, the system policy is AliyunKMSFullAccess.